 Copy the WKT definition of the CRS (note: It has to be WKT version 1)

-In order to add the obtained WKT to MapTiler Desktop, go to the "Find coordinate systems" dialog, click on the "Details" button, remove the text from the bottom text field, paste the copied WKT definition, and click on the "SET" button.
+In order to add the obtained WKT to MapTiler Engine, go to the "Find coordinate systems" dialog, click on the "Details" button, remove the text from the bottom text field, paste the copied WKT definition, and click on the "SET" button.
 Now, the label "Coordinates" combo box should show "Undefined/Custom".
 That's it, now your map should be rendered using the custom CRS of your choice.

 Setting the geolocation